Phialemonium obovatum

 Phialemonium obovatum is a saprotrophic filamentous fungus able to cause opportunistic infections in humans with weakened immune systems.
 P. obovatum is widespread throughout the environment, occurring commonly in sewage, soil, air and water.
 Walter Gams and Michael McGinnis described the genus Phialemonium to accommodate species intermediate between the genera Acremonium and Phialophora.
 Currently, three species of Phialemonium are recognized of which P. obovatum is the only one to produce greenish colonies and obovate conidia.
 It has been investigated as one of several microfungi with potential use in the accelerated aging of wine.

 Growth and morphology

 In culture, colonies of P. obovatum begin as white or off-white in colour becoming pale green and centrally darkened with age.
 The green pigments diffuse into the growth medium ultimately becoming blackish-green in colour.
 Although the hyphae of the fungus are typically colourless (hyaline), the presence of these dark diffusible pigments has resulted in this species being considered one of the dematiaceous (aka filamentous, darkly-pigmented) fungi.
-This placement may be further justified by the confirmation of melanin pigments in hyphal walls and septa as demonstrated by Fontana-Masson's staining procedure.
+This placement may be further justified by the confirmation of melanin pigments in hyphal walls and septa as demonstrated by the Fontana–Masson staining procedure.
 These melanins are responsible for the slight dark coloration of hyphae and conidia as well as the dark colours seen in the center of the colonies.